Credential Lifecycle

 Description

-The Digital Credential has been successfully revoked.
+The Revocation Assertion Response has been successfully created.

 400 Bad Request